shaoyanpan/Abdomen-CT-multi-organ-segmentation-using-token-based-MLP-Mixer/README.md

 **This is the repository for the paper "[Abdomen CT multi‐organ segmentation using token‐based MLP‐Mixer]" (https://aapm.onlinelibrary.wiley.com/doi/abs/10.1002/mp.16135)".**

+Notice the hyper-parameter might be a little bit different with my paper since my school does not grant me access to it.
+Sad.

 # Required packages

 The requires packages are in test_env.yaml.